-Indian Foreign Trade Policy: Bilateral and Multilateral Trade Agreements, Globalization and WTO- Trade Blocs, Balance of Payments (BOP), Exchange rate movements and its impact on BOP, International Disputes settlement mechanism-Dumping and Antidumping measures, TRIPS, TRIMS, EXIM Policy.
+Indian Foreign Trade Policy: Bilateral and Multilateral Trade Agreements, Globalization and WTO- Trade Blocs, Balance of Payments (BOP), Exchange rate movements and its impact on BOP, International Disputes settlement mechanism-Dumping and Anti-dumping measures, TRIPS, TRIMS, EXIM Policy.

-Course Outcomes Assessment CO1 Describe about the various business environmental factors, prepare PESTEL frame work by using SWOT analysis.
+COURSEOUTCOMES (CO) Assessment CO1 Describe about the various business environmental factors, prepare PESTEL frame work by using SWOT analysis.
 A1, A2, A3 & A4 CO2 Examine Business applications in the light of social and Technological factors.
 A1, A2, A3 & A4 CO3 Relate business decisions to economic system and legal aspects.
 A1, A3 & A4 CO4 Develop idea about various economic policies and its implication on business environment.
 A1, A3 & A4 CO5 Evaluate business practices in the context of international trade environment A2 ,A3 & A4

-Task Task type Task mode Weightage (%) A1 Mid exam Individual Written -(short/long/Case study) 20 A2 Case study/ Project Group/Individual Discussion and Presentation 20 A3 Coursera/Online course Individual Viva/Presentation on completion of the course 10 A4 End-term examination Individual Written - (short/long/Case study) 50 resources References:
+Task Task Task type Task mode Weightage (%) A1 Mid exam Individual Written - (short /long/Case study) 20 A2 Coursera /Online course Individual Viva/Presentation on completion of the course 10 A3 Case study/ Project Group/ Individual Discussion and Presentation 20 A4 End-term examination Individual Written - (short/long/Case study) 50

-Knowledge dimension / cognitive dimension L1.
+Knowledge dimension / Cognitive dimension L1.
 Remember L2.
 Understand L3.
-Apply L4.
+L4.
 Analyze L5.
 Evaluate L6.
-Create Factual Knowledge CO1 (A1, A3) CO1 (A1, A3) CO1 (A1, A3) Conceptual Knowledge CO2, CO5 (A2, A3) CO2,CO4, CO5 (A2, A3) Procedural Knowledge CO3, CO4, CO5 (A2) Meta Cognitive Knowledge CO3, CO4, CO5 (A2)
+Create Factual Knowledge CO1 (A1, A3) CO1 (A1, A3) CO 1 (A1, A3) Conceptual Knowledge CO2,CO5 (A2, A3) CO2, CO4, CO5 (A2, A3) Procedural Knowledge CO3, CO4, CO 5 (A2)

+Meta Cognitive Knowledge CO3,CO4, CO5 (A2) Knowledge (A2)